hexxone/OnlySpoilerBot/README.md

 # ReinhardtBot

-A telegram bot with no specific use case
+A telegram bot just for shits and giggles.
+This readme will one day be useful.

 ## Build & Run with Docker